-- The school uses a graduated approach to SEN as defined in the Code of Practice 2014. - Early identification of any child's needs is essential. - When a concern is identified, the Class teacher discusses this with parents/carers.
-This enables both home and school to work co-operatively and the child will be included in intervention groups. - The Class teacher assesses and monitors the child's progress in line with existing school practices. - If concerns continue and the child needs provision that is different or additional to that usually provided they may be placed on an Individual Education Plan (IEP). - The SENCO, class teacher and parents work together to plan an appropriate programme of intervention and support. - IEPs will usually be reviewed with pupils, parents/carers three times per school year. - When concerns remain and the support put in place has little impact, we then seek advice and support from outside agencies. - This may be from an Educational Psychologist, The Communication Interaction Team, Multi Agency Support Team, Specialist Advisory Teachers, Learning Mentors, Counsellors, Speech & Language Therapists, Paediatricians or other appropriate professionals.
-Such advice is only sought with the full agreement of the parents/carers. - When a multi-agency response is needed to support a child, including Health or Care professionals, we may form a team around the child (TAM) with parents/carers and produce a Multi-agency Support Plan. - The 'Team Around Me' will meet regularly to set desired outcomes with clear actions towards achieving them and hold regular reviews. - If a child's Special Educational Needs are severe, complex and long term a proposal may be made to the Local Authority for an assessment of the child's Education, Health and Care Needs. - This proposal will be discussed at a Local Authority Single Multi Agency Panel and if accepted an Assessment Co-ordinator will be appointed to draft an Education, Health and Care Plan (EHC Plan). - Education, Health & Care Plans will be formally reviewed annually.
+- The school uses a graduated approach to SEN as defined in the Code of Practice 2014. - Early identification of any child's needs is essential and could involve varies channels. - When a concern is identified, the Class teacher discusses this with parents/carers.
+This enables both home and school to work co-operatively and the child will be provided with methods of appropriate intervention. - The Class teacher assesses and monitors the child's progress in line with existing school practices. - If concerns continue and the child needs provision that is different or additional to that usually provided they may be placed on an Individual Education Plan (IEP). - The SENCo, class teacher and parents work together to plan an appropriate programme of intervention and support. - The PSA may work with parents to identify and make use of external facilities and/or professionals. - IEPs will usually be reviewed with pupils, parents/carers three times per school year. - When concerns remain and the support put in place has little impact, we then seek advice and support from outside agencies. - This may be from an Educational Psychologist, The Communication Interaction Team, Multi Agency Support Team, Specialist Advisory Teachers, Learning Mentors, Counsellors, Speech & Language Therapists, Paediatricians or other appropriate professionals.
+Such advice is only sought with the full agreement of the parents/carers. - When a multi-agency response is needed to support a child, including Health or Care professionals, we may form a team around the child with parents/carers and produce a Multi-agency Support Plan. - The 'Team Around Me' (TAM) will meet regularly to set desired outcomes with clear actions towards achieving them and hold regular reviews. - If a child's Special Educational Needs are severe, complex and long term a proposal may be made to the Local Authority for an assessment of the child's Education, Health and Care Needs. - This proposal will be discussed at a Local Authority Single Multi Agency Panel and if accepted an Assessment Co-ordinator will be appointed to draft an Education, Health and Care Plan (EHC Plan). - Education, Health & Care Plans will be formally reviewed annually.